O'hanlon History, Family Crest & Coats of Arms

 - Tom O'Hanlon, American politician, Candidate for Mayor of Oviedo, Florida, 2003

-- Reed O'Hanlon, American Democrat politician, Chair of Washington County Democratic Party, 1940
+- Reed O'Hanlon, American Democratic Party politician, Chair of Washington County Democratic Party, 1940

-- Clark O'Hanlon, American Democrat politician, Alternate Delegate to Democratic National Convention from Nebraska, 1932
+- Clark O'Hanlon, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Nebraska, 1932

 - Rory O'Hanlon (b.
 1934), former Irish Fianna Fáil politician